 |Monday - Friday||7.40am, 10.00am, 7.30pm|

-Mass is also celebrated in the Poor Clare’s Oratory and at Cahercalla hospital.
-Worship times for the Church of Ireland in Ennis are listed below.
+Mass is also celebrated in the Poor Clare’s Monastery at 7.45am daily.
+Worship time for the Church of Ireland in Ennis is on Sunday mornings at 11.30am in St. Columba's Church, Bindon Street, Ennis

 The Building & Its People